-- application within ten days or such other period as shall be established by the commission, not to exceed sixty days, giving consideration to the requirements of any contract negotiations.
-If the commission has not acted on any application within the time period established, the application shall be deemed granted.
-The commission shall deny the application only upon a finding that the application fails to set forth prescribed information or that the subject or comparable services are not being offered to the customer by parties other than the applicant or that the contract fails to cover the costs of the service as defined by Subsection G of Section 63-9A-8.1 NMSA 1978. - negotiations, the provider of public telecommunications services shall file with the commission the final contract or other evidence of the service to be provided, together with the charges and other conditions of the service, which shall be maintained by the commission on a confidential basis subject to an appropriate protective order.
-The provider of public telecommunications services shall file with the commission the final contract or other evidence of the service to be provided, together with the charges and other conditions of service, upon request by the commission.
-If such contract or evidence is requested, it shall be maintained by the commission on a confidential basis subject to an appropriate protective order.
-Any interested party may receive copies of filings made pursuant to this section upon request to the commission and execution of an appropriate confidentiality agreement, if applicable."
+- C. The commission shall approve or deny any such application within ten days or such other period as shall be established by the commission, not to exceed sixty days, giving consideration to the requirements of any contract negotiations.
+If the commission has not acted on any application within the time period established, the application shall be deemed The commission shall deny the application only upon a finding that the application fails to set forth prescribed information or that the subject or comparable services are not being offered to the customer by parties other than the applicant or that the contract fails to cover the costs of the service as defined by Subsection G of Section 63-9A-8.1 NMSA 1978. - D. [Within ten days after the conclusion of negotiations | The provider of public telecommunications services shall file with the commission the final contract or other evidence of the service to be provided, together with the charges and other conditions of [the] service, [which shall be maintained by ] upon request by the commission.
+If that contract or evidence is requested, the commission shall maintain it on a confidential basis subject to an appropriate protective order.
+Any interested party may receive copies of filings made in accordance with this section upon request to the commission and, if applicable, execution of an appropriate confidentiality agreement."